thomasmichaelwallace/unity-games/pilot/Assets/Text/script.md

 # boots

-fresh mud and wet sand. looks like this pilot's been for a run across the island. but then, anyone still alive now, must have ran...
+fresh mud and wet sand. looks like the pilot's been running across the island. but then, anyone still alive must have ran...

 [!](!)